H

 Here's a question most restaurant owners can't answer: what percentage of your phone bookings contain at least one error?
 Not catastrophic errors—just small ones.
 A misspelled name.
 A phone number missing a digit.
 "Allergic to nuts" that never made it into the notes.

-Industry estimates suggest 8-12% of manually-entered bookings contain some form of data quality issue.
-In high-volume restaurants during peak periods, that number climbs higher.
+Industry estimates suggest that approximately 8–12% of manually entered bookings contain some form of data quality issue.
+In high-volume restaurants during peak periods, that figure can increase further.

 The maths is uncomfortable.
 A hundred bookings per week.
 Ten with errors.
 Four hundred potential service friction points per year.
 Some percentage of those become complaints.
 Some become bad reviews.
 Some become customers who simply never return.